Coming from the sunshine coast of Southern England

 An early picture of the area looking to the east, in the distance the sea houses.

-The orginal settlement of Burne from which the town gained its name.
-In the middle you can make out St Mary's Church built in 1145.
+Right : The original settlement of Burne from which the town gained its name.
+In the middle can be seen St Mary's church built in 1145.

 This sketch shows the area around Marine Gardens.
 In those days coal barges regularly beached here allowing horse and carts to take the coal to the outlying villages.

 In one of the sea houses Charles Darwin wrote part of his 'Orgins of Species' during his visits around 1850.

 Left : Looking towards South Cliff from what is now the Western Laws

 Right : The Links, before Eastbourne College was built.